rahulgupta2018/ai-code-review-multi-agent/docs/google_adk_milestone_plan.md

 - **Enhanced Security**: 80% reduction in security vulnerabilities through systematic analysis
 - **Reduced Technical Debt**: 35% improvement in maintainability through continuous assessment
 - **Developer Experience**: 95% satisfaction with ADK-native intelligent automation

 ---

+### **🏗️ Key Architectural Benefits:**
+✅ ADK Native Patterns: Automatic tool discovery and standardized lifecycle ✅ Configuration-Driven: Zero code changes for new agent types
+✅ Modular Tools: Independent toolsets for each domain ✅ Auto-Discovery: Orchestrator automatically finds new agents ✅ Dual LLM Support: New agents automatically work with Ollama + Gemini

+### **📈 Scalability Rating:**
+The system can easily scale from the current 6 agents to 20+ specialized agents without architectural changes.
+The ADK-native design ensures that adding new analysis domains (like performance, accessibility, API design, etc.) is straightforward and follows established patterns.

+---